-Showing my Dock in public
+Showing My Dock in Public

 A deceptively frivolous article on MacDevCenter has inspired a lot of people to show their Docks in public.
 (The Dock is an application launcher / current applications list / application switcher in Mac OS X, analogous to the Taskbar + Start Menu in Windows.)
 I noticed a particular commonality among many of the Docks posted, and wanted to ask about it.
 But before I asked people about their Docks, I thought I ought to show mine.